felimomo/Walleye-Revised-Paper/fisheries.md

 Size dependence can be particularly relevant in cases where machinery to process harvests only operates within certain ranges of fish sizes, or perhaps when anglers only desire to retain large trophy-sized fish rather than valuing fish of any size equally (e.g., see @murphy1996fisheries; @licandeo2020management).

 Within MSE practice, it is common for complex performance metrics containing different competing objectives to be used.
-This expresses the social complexity associated with effective fishery management, in which a variety of stakeholders---with different economic realities and different cultural backgrounds---are affected by policy decisions.
+This expresses the social complexity associated with effective fishery management, in which a variety of stakeholders-with different economic realities and different cultural backgrounds-are affected by policy decisions.
 Defining the performance metrics used in MSE usually involves an active involvement of the spectrum of stakeholders.
 This process was outside the scope of the present study, and thus we have chosen to derive our results in a series of simple utility models which express distinct objectives clearly.
 We believe that our results provide a useful guide to understand the optimization problem with respect to more complex mixed utility models.[^comparisons]